bbauska/ibm-intermediate-web-dev/README.md

 Now, we will talk about the benefits of using SEO.
 Most users click one of the top five SERP suggestions.
 The website must rank among the top results to capitalize on this and attract visitors.
-SEO is about search engines and good SEO practices, which help improve a website\'s user experience and usability.
+SEO is about search engines and good SEO practices, which help improve a website&apos;s user experience and usability.
 Users trust search engines.
 Having a presence in the top positions for the keywords the user searches for enables the website to earn the users' trust.